CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_hitachi_port.html.markdown

 # Data Source: intersight_storage_hitachi_port
 Port entity in Hitachi storage array.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_hitachi_port.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `fabric_mode`:(bool) Fabric mode of the port. true, Set. false, Not set.
 * `ipv4_address`:(string) IPv4 address of Hitachi Port.